canro91/canro91.github.io/_posts/2020-08-11-HowToCreateFakesWithMoq.md

 Moq is easy to use.
 We can start using it in minutes!
 We only need to read the README and quickstart files in the documentation.
 But...

-For Moq, everything is a mock, `Mock<T>`.
+For Moq, everything is a mock: `Mock<T>`.
 Strictly speaking, everything isn't a mock.
+There's a [difference between stubs and mocks]({% post_url 2021-05-24-WhatAreFakesInTesting %}).

 The [XUnit Tests Patterns](http://xunitpatterns.com/Mocks,%20Fakes,%20Stubs%20and%20Dummies.html) book presents a detailed category of fakes or doubles: fakes, stubs, mocks, dummies, and spies.
-And, [The Art of Unit Testing]({% post_url 2020-03-06-TheArtOfUnitTestingReview %}) book reduces this classification to only three types: fakes, stubs, and mocks.
+And, The Art of Unit Testing book reduces this classification to only three types: fakes, stubs, and mocks.

 Other libraries use `Fake`, `Substitute`, or `Stub`/`Mock` instead of only `Mock`.

 Moq has chosen this simplification to make it easier to use.
 But, this could lead us to misuse the term "mock."
 So far, I have deliberately used the word "fake" instead of "mock" for a reason.

-<div class="message">If you want to learn the difference between stubs and mocks, check <a href="/2021/05/24/WhatAreFakesInTesting">What are fakes in unit testing</a>.</div>

 For Moq, `MockRepository` is a factory of mocks.
-You can verify all mocks created from this factory in a single call.
+We can verify all mocks created from this factory in a single call.
 But, a repository is a pattern to abstract creating and accessing records in a data store.
-You will find `OrderRepository` or `EmployeeRepository`.
+We will find `OrderRepository` or `EmployeeRepository`.
 Are `MockSession` or `MockGroup` better alternatives?
 Probably.
-Naming is hard anyways.
+Naming is hard anyway.

 ### Conclusion

 Voilà!
-That's how you can create fakes and mocks with Moq.
+That's how we create fakes and mocks with Moq.
 Moq is a great library!
 It keeps its promise.
 It's easy to set up dependencies in our tests.
 We need to know only a few methods to start using it.
 We only need: `Setup`, `Returns`, `Throws`, and `Verify`.
 It has chosen to lower the barrier of writing tests.
 Give it a try! _To mock or not to mock!_

-For more tips on writing unit tests, check my posts [How to write good unit tests?]({% post_url 2020-11-02-UnitTestingTips %}) and [Have a failing test]({% post_url 2021-02-05-FailingTest %}).
+For more tips on writing unit tests, check my posts on how to write good unit tests by [reducing noise]({% post_url 2020-11-02-UnitTestingTips %}) and [writing failing tests]({% post_url 2021-02-05-FailingTest %}).
 If you use Moq often, avoid typing the same method names all the time with [these snippets I wrote for Visual Studio]({% post_url 2021-02-22-VisualStudioMoqSnippets %}).

 _Happy mocking time!_